Complaints and Concerns

 How will we respond to your complaint?

-- ensuring that you will continue to receive high standards of care from our hospital
+ensure you continue to receive high standards of care from our hospital